mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+March 2, 2022
+- Add new ssh-tunnel lab (thanks GWD!)
+- Fix labedit failure to reflect X11 value set by new\_lab\_setup
+- Add option to not parameterize a container

 February 23, 2022
 - labedit was corrupting start.config after addition of new containers